JavierOramas/PNServer/readme.md

 <ul>
     <li>
     <p>
-    **PNCmdr**: Service Managing, only accessible for admins and superadmins of the server, Default Port: 2357
+    <b>PNCmdr</b>: Service Managing, only accessible for admins and superadmins of the server, Default Port: 2357
     <p>
     </li>
     <li>
     <p>
-    **Emby**: Media Center Software, this will give you easy access to your all media from any device, it allows to get information about TV Shows, Movies and Music, also can handle Home made photos and videos.
-For Better experience check their <a href='emby.org'>app</a>, Default Port: 8096
+    <b>Emby</b>: Media Center Software, this will give you easy access to your all media from any device, it allows to get information about TV Shows, Movies and Music, also
+    can handle Home made photos and videos.
+For Better experience check their <a href='emby.org'>app</a>.
+Default Port: 8096
     <p>
     </li>
     <li>
     <p>
-    **SMB**: Easyly Share files across your machines, add users with diferent access privilegies to keep privacy and security
+    <b>SMB</b>: Easyly Share files across your machines, add users with diferent access privilegies to keep privacy and security
     </p>
     </li>
     <li>
     <p>
-    **FTP**: Easyly Share files across your machines, add users with diferent access privilegies to keep privacy and security
+    <b>FTP</b>: Easyly Share files across your machines, add users with diferent access privilegies to keep privacy and security.
+Default Port 20
     </p>
     </li>
     <li>
     <p>
-    **Temp Monitor**: Useful tool to keep track of temperatures on your system, you can contribute to this app <a href='https://www.github.com/JavierOramas/temp_monitor'>here</a></br>
+    <b>Temp Monitor</b>: Useful tool to keep track of temperatures on your system, you can contribute to this app <a href='https://www.github.com/JavierOramas/temp_monitor'>here</a></br>
-    Also is available an api and an iphone and android app, you can use the mobile version for this<a href='https://www.github.com/JavierOramas/temp_monitor_app'>here</a> </br>
+    Also is available an api and an iphone and android app, you can use the mobile version for this <a href='https://www.github.com/JavierOramas/temp_monitor_app'>here</a>. </br>
     Default Ports: 9999 (server), 9998 (app)
     </p>
     </li>